 Based on this evaluation, the updated RETR system provides adequate access to vulnerable populations in the region.
 Further, vulnerable populations are not only concentrated in urban areas.
 People with low Income and people over the age of 65 especially are concentrated in rural areas.
 These populations are more likely to be isolated due to a lack of redundancy of RETRs.
 The RETRs and SSLRs traverse through vulnerable communities to ensure connectivity and accessibility; however, caution would be applied to those communities to make sure they would not be overburdened by emergency response related service vehicles, such as for debris management, etc. Connectivity and accessibility needs for urban and rural communities vary greatly; for example, access to transit would likely be of more importance to in more urban contexts and access to fuel PODs would likely be higher priority for rural communities.
-The accessibility needs for people with low-income, people over the age of 65, and people under the age of 18 is of significance and should be addressed through future community-based emergency preparedness and debris management planning and engagement.
+The accessibility needs for people with disabilities who require specially trained operators and accessible equipment, people with low-income, people over the age of 65, people under the age of 18 and people who lack access to a private vehicle during an emergency is of significance and should be addressed through future community-based emergency preparedness and debris management planning and engagement.